carbonplan/research/articles/dac-calculator-explainer/index.md

 In the second scenario, wind turbines are used to continuously power the DAC plant which requires over-producing electricity during windy times and storing the excess electricity in lithium-ion batteries.
 The energy storage allows the DAC plant to continuously use electricity produced from wind, even when the wind turbines are unable to produce electricity (i.e. when the air is still).
 In this scenario, electric resistance heating is used to meet the thermal demands of the system as opposed to the combustion of natural gas in the first scenario.

 The third scenario uses solar photovoltaics (PV) to continuously power the DAC plant.
 Similar to using wind turbines, solar PV requires the overproduction of electricity when the sun is shining to make up for times when there is not enough sunshine to produce electricity (i.e. at night).
 This requires energy storage, which is included in the form of lithium-ion batteries.
-Additionally, the solar PV alternative also uses electric resistance heating to meet the thermal energy demands of the DAC plant.
+The solar PV alternative also uses electric resistance heating to meet the thermal energy demands.

 ## Key insights